dogweather/forkful/content/en/vba/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?

-Finding the length of a string in Visual Basic for Applications (VBA) involves determining the number of characters it contains.
-Programmers frequently perform this task to validate input, manipulate text data efficiently, or control loops that process string data, ensuring robust and error-free code.

 ## How to:
 In VBA, the `Len` function is your go-to for finding the length of a string.
 It returns an integer representing the number of characters in a specified string.
 Here’s a straightforward example to illustrate this function:

 ```vb